The CAMEL laboratory is located on the second floor of the Oriental Institute in Room 202, adjacent to the Research Archives.

-The laboratory offers the use of nine Dell Optiplex computers equipped with
+The laboratory offers the use of eight up-to-date computers equipped with the following software:

-- Microsoft Office XP Suite (including Word, Excel, Access, and Power Point)
+- Microsoft Office Suite (including Word, Excel, Access, and Power Point)

-- Adobe Creative Suite (including Photoshop, Acrobat, and Illustrator).
+- Adobe Creative Suite (including Photoshop, Acrobat, and Illustrator--on select machines)

 Scanning and Printing

-The laboratory also offers the use of five Epson, and Canon flatbed scanners (slide and transparency capable) and a large-format (42”) Contex scanner and plotter for scanning and printing topographic maps and oversized materials.
-The large format scanner also handles mounted materials up to 1/4” thickness.
+The laboratory also offers the use of several flatbed scanners (slide and transparency capable, letter-size and A3-size beds) and a large-format (42”) Contex scanner and plotter for scanning and printing topographic maps and oversized materials.
+The large format scanner can handle mounted materials up to 1/4” thickness.

-Oriental Institute staff and students can gain access to the lab for short-term, scanning needs simply by knocking on the door between 9am and 5pm, Monday through Friday or by seeing John Sanders or Magnus Widell.
-Visiting scholars should contact and arrange to meet with the Director or Assistant Director to discuss the goals of their project.
-Long-term projects that need a key or frequent access to the lab will need to request permission from CAMEL staff.
+Oriental Institute staff and students can access the lab for scanning, printing, or research needs by visiting between 9am and 5pm, Monday through Friday or by making an appointment with a member of the staff.
+Visiting scholars should contact and arrange to meet with the Acting Director to discuss the goals of their project.

 CAMEL welcomes the involvement of faculty, student, staff, volunteers, and visitors in its current research and database-building projects.
 We also welcome the opportunity to advise student and scholars on their own research projects and to collaborate with interested individuals or groups on laboratory-based landscape archaeology work.
 To find out more, please contact the Acting Director.